ThomWilliams/portfolio_website_tew/README.md

 ## Installing / Getting started

 Hosted by Github Pages.
 The application loads in the web browser.
-The GitHub repo comprises a HTML index file, CSS style file, CSS, reset file, associated images and this README.
+All files available to clone / download from Thom Willims' GitHub repo.

 ### Initial Configuration